SuperChipper/personal-site/src/data/about.md

 # Intro

 I am a year 2 BEng student in University of Birmingham, studying Electronics and Electrical Engineering.
-I am currently interested in Reignforcement Learning, Computer Vision and Robotics.
+I am currently interested in Reinforcement Learning, Computer Vision and Robotics.
 I am currently learning Lie Theory and   Algebra.
 I plan to apply for a summer research internship and pursue a Phd candidate in the future.
 I am expected to finish my BEng degree program in 2025.

 # Some history